5/20/2020 - A Message From the President Naming Committee to Develop Plan for the Fall

 What about the upcoming Vassar Travel Programs?

-We sincerely regret that we have had to cancel the upcoming Vienna-Austria trip in April, and will be closely monitoring international developments regarding all subsequent trips.
+We sincerely regret that we have had to cancel the upcoming Dublin-Belfast trip in June and the Vietnam trip in October.
+We will be closely monitoring international developments regarding all subsequent trips.
 Individual travelers will be personally notified.

 Can alumnae/i visitors come to campus?